-What's the best way to engage leads through email marketing that are top of the funnel?
+What's the best way to engage leads through email marketing at the top of the funnel?
 Occasionally, the opportunity arises to market to a group of leads that fit your customer persona but have very little awareness of your brand and even less of a relationship with your company.

-It's tempting to reach out to them with a great offer—one they can't resist.
-But without established trust, this can appear pushy and even confusing to a customer.
+It's tempting to reach out to them with great offer emails—offers they can't resist.
+But without established trust, this can feel pushy and confusing to a customer.

 And that's not good for long-term marketing success.

-Also known as the SOS method, Soap Opera Email Sequences (thanks Russell Brunson) are a unique and incredibly effective series of 5 email messages used to "warm up" your brand new leads and email subscribers.
-The SOS message focuses on building a relationship with a new lead, creating trust and interest in you personally, along with your brand and product.
+Also known as the SOS method, Soap Opera Email Sequence was created by Russell Brunson, the author of the wildly popular Dotcom Secrets, and is a unique and incredibly effective series of 5 emails used to "warm-up" your new leads and email subscribers.
+The soap opera sequence focuses on building a relationship with a new lead, creating trust and interest in you personally and your brand.

 Everyone knows how a Soap Opera works, right?

-We all need to see how our favorite character, the one we've come to love and are rooting for, survives the latest challenge.
+We all need to see how our favorite character, the one we've come to love survives the next challenge.

-SOS email operates exactly the same way.
-Your company is the main character and by the end of the email sequence, these new leads are going be ready and waiting for what you have to offer them.
+The soap opera sequence of emails operates exactly the same way.
+Your company is the main character and by the end of the email sequence, these new leads are going to be ready and waiting for what you have to offer them.

-Here's a closer look into each of the 5 emails in the sequence:
+Here's a closer look into each of the 5 emails in the soap opera sequence: